eProsima/vulcanexus/docs/rst/tutorials/vulcanai/turtlesim/turtlesim_tools/turtlesim_tools.rst

 By answering these questions, we can define the ``name``, ``description``, ``input_schema`` and ``output_schema`` of the tool, which are essential for the agent to understand how to use it.

-For this tutorial, we will create a tool for most basic functionalities of TurtleSim, including services for reseting the environment or spawning new turtles and classic pub-sub topology to move the turtles.
+For this tutorial, we will create a tool for most basic functionalities of TurtleSim, including services for resetting the environment or spawning new turtles and classic pub-sub topology to move the turtles.
-First, create a ROS 2 package inside a your workspace (make sure to replace ``<your_workspace>`` with the path to your ROS 2 workspace):
+First, create a ROS 2 package inside your workspace (make sure to replace ``<your_workspace>`` with the path to your ROS 2 workspace):

 .. code-block:: bash